alltheplaces/alltheplaces/README.md

 If the only option is search by location, there is likely an AJAX query made to search by latitude/longitude.
 Keep an eye on your browser's developer tools "network" tab to see what the request is so you can replicate it in your spider.

+### Searchable Points

 For store locators that do allow search by latitude/longitude, a US grid of searchable latlon points representing the centroid of a 100, 50, 25, or 10mile search radius is available [here](https://github.com/alltheplaces/alltheplaces/tree/master/locations/searchable_points).
-Each point has a state attribute as well that can be used for filtering when it’s known that a store only exists in certain states.
+See the [Dollar General scraper](https://github.com/alltheplaces/alltheplaces/pull/1076) for an example of how you might utilize them for national searches.

+For stores that do not have a national footprint, there are separate searchable point files that include a state attribute e.g. <i>'us_centroids_100mile_radius_state.csv'</i>.
+The state attribute also allows for the points to be filtered down to specific states when a national search is unnecessary.
+A search radius may overlap multiple states especially when it’s centered near a state boundary.
+This creates a one to many relationship between the search radius point and the states covered in that search zone.
+The result in these state point files is that there will be records that share the same latlon associated to differing states.
+That way a radius that covers parts of both Tennessee and Kentucky can be used for a request for either state when filtering.
+In this example, if both Tennessee and Kentucky are desired a duplicate request will be performed as there are two records - one for TN and one for KY that share the same latlon unless filtered out beforehand.

 ### You can send the spider to other pages